linux-credentials/credentialsd/README.md

 ## Current Work

+- April 2025: Added web extension for testing in Firefox.
+- March 2025: Integrated libwebauthn to support USB authenticators.
 - May 2024: Met with developers in GNOME and systemd to design internals for securely storing device credentials.
 - Jan 2024: I've defined the [scenarios](doc/scenarios.md) that I expect this